charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 The calculations themselves, can be considered or not as a basic task of a computer.
 The English naming "computer" takes sense, of course.
 That said, complex computing task could be viewed as being in the role of a mathematical expert.
 ALGOL 60 includes much mathematical aspects in term of calculations, perhaps, as clprolf disposes of simu_real_obj to complete the job.

-### clprolf AND THE SOLID PRINCIPLES

-clprolf naturally adheres closely to well-know S.O.L.I.D principles.
-Single responsabilty is directly implemented with the class roles.
-Open closed principle is encouraged when useful, with a understanding and clear design and design goals, and by separating roles of compatibility interfaces.
-Dependency injection is much easy and direct to implement and to be used and viewed.
-Interface Segregation principle, the "I" talks about "role interfaces", that immediatly joins the role of interfaces of clprolf.
-Liskov substitution principle("L") takes sense in clprolf, while clear understanding of "nature" of objects and classes, and with clprolf concepts in general.

 ### MACHINE TOOLS, EXPERT ROLES, COMPUTER AS WORKER, ETC., WELL ESTABLISHED PERSPECTIVES

 simu_real_obj can have a more precised role, which can have an interpretation as machine tools, for graphical interfaces, or human-expert roles, for classes which could have a design role too(especially controllers).